amuzetnoM/cthulu/docs/README.md

 ## Configuration & Optional Features

 ### Enabling News & Calendar Ingest
-Cthulhu's NewsIngestor is opt-in and writes `news_event` and `calendar_event` into the ML event stream.
+Cthulu's NewsIngestor is opt-in and writes `news_event` and `calendar_event` into the ML event stream.
 To enable:

 - Environment: set `NEWS_INGEST_ENABLED=1` or in config set `config['news']['enabled']=true`.
 - Recommended fallback feeds: set `NEWS_RSS_FEEDS` to a comma-separated list of RSS/Atom feeds.